ABOUT BLETCHINGLEY PLAYERS / BADS

-In the late 1970s there was a junior BADS with 23 members.
-They entered the Junior SE Surrey Area Amateur Dramatic Festival and won an award for Island.
+Starting in the 1980’s there was a Junior BADS with 23 members.
+They entered the Junior SE Surrey Area Amateur Dramatic Festival and won an award for Island. -

-Two authors have come to see their plays performed.
-John Morley enjoyed his Jack and the Beanstalk and the author of Haul for the Shore presented the cast with a cake following which their picture appeared on the cover of STAGE.
+Two authors came to see their plays performed: John Morley enjoyed his Jack and the Beanstalk and the author of Haul for the Shore presented the cast with a cake following which their picture appeared on the cover of STAGE.

 At an Extraordinary General Meeting of The Bletchingley Players